linode/docs/docs/applications/intro-to-vim-customization.md

         sudo pacman -Syy curl

-2. Create the installation directories, download, and install VimPlug from Github.
+2. Create the installation directories, download, and install Vim-Plug from Github.

         sudo curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim

 ### Install Your First Plugin With Vim-Plug

-Installing plugins with Vim-Plug is very simple.
-Once you identify a plugin you would like to add to Vim, it is as easy as adding a line of code to your **.vimrc** file.
-Below, installing the NERDTree file system explorer plugin will be demonstrated.
-All other plugins are installed in exactly the same manner.
+Using a plugin manager automates both the installation and setup of any plugins you choose to add.

 1. Create a separate file to manage your plugins, and a new directory to store them.